DevTech-Solutions/metafab-authentication-plugin/README.md

 MetaFab-Authentication-Plugin uses Maven to handle dependencies & building.

 #### Requirements
-* Java 17 JDK or newer
+* Java 17 or newer
 * Git

 #### Compiling from source